jl3676/SafetyAnalyst/README.md

                                                                  successful=successful_benefit)
 ```

-### Converting trees from JSON strings to a searchable format
+### Converting trees from JSON strings into a searchable format

 Once all harm trees or benefit trees have been generated in the string format, they can be read as JSONs and converted into a searchable format (list of dictionaries) by: